 - Keep all medicines out of reach of children.

 - Use only the dosing device that comes with the product (do not use a household teaspoon).
-Watch the video, The Healthy Children Show: Giving Liquid Medicine Safely, for more information.
+See "How to Use Liquid Medicines for Children."

 - Never give adult medicines to children.

 - Always read and follow the instructions on the label.

 - Talk to your pediatrician if you have any questions.

 - If you think your child has taken too much of this or any medicine, call poison control at 800.222.1222.